swiftlang/swift/docs/SIL.rst

 instruction is a pair containing an object pointer to the box as its first element and an address of type ``T`` pointing to the storage for the value inside the box as its second.
 The box will be initialized with a retain count of 1; the storage will be uninitialized.
+The storage must be initialized before the address can be ``load``-ed or the box can be ``release``-d.
+When the box's retain count reaches zero, the value inside the box will be ``release``-d.

 alloc_array
 ```````````